 This involves creating an environment where the desire to change is pervasive and motivates employees to move towards the new direction.
 It involves setting the stage for change by justifying the need to alter old behaviours, processes, technology and business practices.
 For the proposed changes to be understood and supported by key stakeholders and staff, communication at this stage is extremely important.

-This stage may also involve analysing the factors that are for and against the change in what is known as the force field analysis.
+This stage may also involve analysing the factors that are for and against the change in what is known as force field analysis.

 Refreezing or Freezing